North Carolina Museum of Natural Sciences’ Astronomy Days will take place January 28th and 29th, 2023, from 10 a.m. to 5 p.m. each day.

 Raleigh Astronomy Club

 A very kid-friendly and beginner-friendly exhibit of how to find the North Star (Polaris) and others, and why the sky moves the way it does.
 Based on books by H.A.
-Rey, the author of the Curious George books.
+Rey, who was also the author of the Curious George books.

 Green Roof Solar Observing

 See our star up close at Astronomy Days!
 Astronomers will set up solar telescopes on the 4th floor terrace of the Nature Research Center to safely view the Sun with special filters.
-You’ll see fascinating solar surface features and solar storm ejections, and possibly a few sun spots!
+You’ll see fascinating solar surface features like plasma loops and possibly a few sunspots!
 Scientists and experienced volunteers will be on hand to explain and answer questions.
-1:00pm–2:30pm, both days, weather permitting.
+This activity will run from 1:00pm–2:30pm both days, weather permitting.

 High Powered Rocketry Club at NC State University